-In the event of any emergency, accident or incident, SYSTRA operate an on-call process to manage all emergencies.
-SYSTRA's site agent/site manager/engineer/supervisor will be in overall charge on site to implement arrangements agreed and directed by the SYSTRA's on-call manager and/or other client/principal contractor ensuring the site is secure when required.
+Where SYSTRA are PC, in the event of any emergency, accident or incident, SYSTRA operate an out of hours process to manage all emergencies.
+SYSTRA's site agent/site manager/engineer/ supervisor will be in overall charge on site to implement arrangements agreed and directed by the SYSTRA's out of hours manager and/or other client/principal contractor ensuring the site is secure when required.